GoogleCloudPlatform/mongodb-cloud-manager/README.md

 ### MongoDB Cloud Manager
 - [MongoDB Cloud Manager](https://www.mongodb.com/cloud) account
-- Navigate to `Cloud Manager > Deployment > Agents > Downloads and Settings`
+- Navigate to `Cloud Manager > Settings > Group Settings` and copy the `Group ID` and `Agent API Key` at the top of the page, you will need these value below.
-- Click on one of the Automation Agent links and capture the [mmsGroupId](https://docs.cloud.mongodb.com/reference/automation-agent/#asetting.mmsGroupId) and [mmsApiKey](https://docs.cloud.mongodb.com/reference/automation-agent/#asetting.mmsApiKey)

 ## Deploy Instances